Chart Color Schemes

 Educational attainment in Broulee - Tomakin aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 28.8% among residents aged 15+, surpassing the Rest of NSW average of 21.3% and the SA3 area average of 21.5%.
+The area's educational profile is notable regionally, with university qualification rates at 28.8% of residents aged 15+, surpassing the Rest of NSW average of 21.3% and the SA3 area rate of 21.5%.
 Bachelor degrees are most prevalent at 19.3%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.8%).
 Vocational credentials are also prominent, with 38.2% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.6% and certificates make up 26.6%.

 Frequently Asked Questions - Education